 The options available when accessing your pensions will vary.
 We can help you understand the options available and recommend the most appropriate method of taking benefits whether that be via an annuity (fixed guaranteed income), drawdown pension (variable income) or other income options.

-“I have had the pleasure of working with MHA Henderson Loggie Financial Planning for the last 6 years.
-My initial enquiry was with respect to planning my retirement; my plans changed several times but MHA Henderson Loggie Financial Planning handled it seamlessly making sure I had all the information I required to make the right decisions at the right time.
+“I have had the pleasure of working with Henderson Loggie Financial Planning for the last 6 years.
+My initial enquiry was with respect to planning my retirement; my plans changed several times but Henderson Loggie Financial Planning handled it seamlessly making sure I had all the information I required to make the right decisions at the right time.

 It is always a pleasure to talk to my adviser and, most importantly, I trust their judgment.
-I am always impressed with the professionalism of the wider MHA Henderson Loggie Financial Planning team.”Ms C MacInnes
+I am always impressed with the professionalism of the wider Henderson Loggie Financial Planning team.”Ms C MacInnes